-Customer service and customer experience are two terms that get thrown around a lot in business, but do you know exactly what they mean?
-The phrases are often used interchangeably, but in reality they are different things.
+Customer service and customer experience are two terms that get thrown around a lot in business, but their definitions can be elusive.

 Customer experience refers to the complete journey a customer takes with your brand, from initial awareness to post-purchase care.

 You can’t do one one well without the other, which is why it’s so important to know what they are and how they are different.

 What is customer experience?

-In fact, SuperOffice reports that customers spend 140% more and remain loyal for up to 6 years when they rate a company highly for customer experience!
+In fact, SuperOffice reports that customers spend 140% more and remain loyal for up to 6 years when they rate a brand highly for customer experience.

 Imagine your company is a retail business that specialises in selling fashionable trainers.
-Here’s an example of a simple customer experience journey:

 - A potential customer searches for ‘best trainers of 2020’ in Google and comes across a blog post from your company titled ‘Ten Trendiest Trainers of 2020’.
 They click the link to be taken to the post on your site.

-At this stage, they aren’t sure if they want to buy the trainers, so they leave your site.
+- At this stage, they aren’t sure if they want to buy the trainers, so they leave your site.

-A few days later, they are browsing Facebook when they see a targeted advert for your business.
+- A few days later, they are browsing Facebook when they see a targeted advert for your business.

-They click the advert to be taken back to the trainers’ product page.
+- They click the advert to be taken back to the trainers’ product page.
 This time they decide to make a purchase.

-After seeing the trainers in different colours, the customer opts for the blue and white version.
+- After seeing the trainers in different colours, the customer opts for the blue and white version.
 They edit their basket accordingly and complete their purchase.

-A few days later, the trainers are delivered.
+- A few days later, the trainers are delivered.
 The customer is very happy with the product and their experience with your brand, so they continue to purchase trainers and accompanying accessories from you in the future.

-In this example, the customer had multiple touchpoints with the business (blog and website, social media, live chat, video chat), and encountered the work of different departments (marketing, customer service, sales) to complete their customer journey.
+In this example, the customer had multiple touchpoints with the business (blog, website, social media, live chat, video chat), and encountered the work of different departments (marketing, customer service, sales) to complete their customer journey.

 What is customer service?

 It’s the help and advice offered to customers when they have a question or an issue concerning your product or service.

-They reached out via live chat, and the agent used their resources (in this case video chat) to best serve the customer and answer their question.
+They reached out via live chat, and the advisor used their resources (in this case video chat) to best serve the customer and answer their question.

 Key differences between customer service & customer experience